You already know that my favorite word in the world is “FREE” and when it’s attached to the word “audiobook“?

 You’ll notice that when you signed up, it told you you’d get THREE free audiobooks.
 Two are credits that you can spend on any books you’d like.
 The third is a book from the VIP collection – it changes each month and you can select one to add to listen to.
 If you cancel your membership, you will NOT keep that VIP book – it’s only available when you’re a current subscriber.

-And if you’re looking for some great titles to use your free audiobooks credits on, here are some suggestions:
+And if you’re looking for some other great titles to use your free audiobooks credits on, here are some suggestions:

 - My Lady Jane by Cynthia Hand.
 I don’t know that I ever wrote about a book where I had as many people respond telling me that they’d listened to it after I recommended it and then just loved loved loved it.
 I mean, it’s basically impossible NOT to love this audiobook.
 This completely ridiculous take on the history of Lady Jane Grey is laugh-out-loud funny and probably in the top five audiobooks I’ve ever listened to (Full review here).